 Also, this is a good photo location to be visited in the morning with soft light.
 Use a 70-200 or telephoto lens to photograph Mont Des Arts because a wide-angle separates the garden from the city’s skyline too much.
 I found that the best composition was to get to an elevated staircase and shoot in the southeast direction, framing the city behind this garden tapestry.

-What is there to say about Atonium except that it’s the most unique building that I’ve ever visited.
+What is there to say about Atomium except that it’s the most unique building that I’ve ever visited.
 Yes, this is a building that you can go into and it has a restaurant in the top.
-Atonium was built for the World’s Fair when it was hosted in Brussels and was designed to represent an atom.
+Atomium was built for the World’s Fair when it was hosted in Brussels and was designed to represent an atom.
 It has been a tourist attraction ever since.

 I hope you consider Brussels as a photo destination for your travels because it is truly a unique location.
 For even more tips on shooting in Brussels, watch this video made to give you more of an advantage of capturing great images.